INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 	**Human reference genome hg38 - NCBI accid GCA_000001405.15**

-Assembly
+*De novo* Assembly
 ------------------

 *Description*

-This step performs assembly using reads retained after the "Viral enrichment" and/or "Host depletion" steps.
+This step performs *de novo* assembly using reads retained after the "Viral enrichment" and/or "Host depletion" steps.
 If the latter steps were turned OFF, assembly will be directly performed using raw reads (if QC was turned OFF) or quality processed reads (if QC was turned ON).

 .. note::